 - Use a clean eye dropper for infants and babies

-- Saline solution, which can be found at any local pharmacy (a good item keep in your first aid kit for situations like this)
+- Saline solution, which can be found at any local pharmacy or online (my go-to brand).
+This is also a good item keep in your first aid kit for other situations!)

 - A clean towel or washcloth